antonio-alexander/go-blog-data-consistency/README.md

 This is a companion repository for an article describing data consistency, the goal of this repository is to try to show the differences between data consistency and logical consistency to understand how to properly use sagas to solve the problem of logical inconsistency.

-This code should attempt to solve three problems specific to data consistency:
+This code should attempt to solve four problems specific to data consistency:

 - When an object could be created concurrently, how can we ensure that the “same” object isn’t created twice?
-- If there are two instances of a given application (e.g. horizontal scaling) and the same endpoint is executed on the same object at the same time, how can we ensure data consistency?
+- If there are two instances of a given application (e.g., horizontal scaling) and the same endpoint is executed on the same object at the same time, how can we ensure data consistency?
-- If I have a service with a single responsibility, but it’s duties require multiple tables within its own database, how do I ensure data consistency with endpoints that have to mutate multiple tables?
+- If I have a service with a single responsibility, but its duties require multiple tables within its own database, how do I ensure data consistency with endpoints that have to mutate multiple tables?
-- If I have two services with their own disconnected databases but reference each others data, how can I ensure data consistency?
+- If I have two services with their own disconnected databases but reference each other’s data, how can I ensure data consistency?

-The following sections are attempting to show the queries and attempt to explain what they're trying to accomplish as well as attempt to answer the obvious (will this work in concurrent situations?).
+The following sections are attempting to show the queries and attempt to explain what they're trying to accomplish as well as attempt to answer the obvious: will this work in concurrent situations?

 ## Lexicon

 Below I'll provide some definitions for some terms that may be unknown (or ambiguous):

-- alternate key: a combination of columns that can be used in part or whole to uniquely identify a row other than it's primary key
+- alternate key: a combination of columns that can be used in part or whole to uniquely identify a row other than its primary key
+- data consistency: the idea that it's impossible for data to "not" make logical sense at any point in time with respect to a given unit of work and its relationships
+- single responsibility principle: an idea in microservice architecture where a service is only responsible for one thing (for a resource service, a single object or group of related objects, and for other services, a specific group of business logics)
+- concurrency: very similar to running in parallel, but less exact hence more prone to architecture mistakes with the unit of work
+- data normalization: the process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.

 ## Running the example via docker